Approximating the order 2 quantum Wasserstein distance using the moment-SOS hierarchy: Main results

 \subsection{A hierarchy of moment-SOS relaxations}

 We now approximate the problem defined in \eqref{eq:measC} using finite-dimensional semidefinite programs.
 We consider a hierarchy of moment-SOS relaxations of the GMP instance \eqref{eq:measC}.
+Note that the minimal relaxation order should be $t=2$ since the objective function has degree $4$.
 The hierarchy of moment relaxations, indexed by $t \geq 2$, is

 The dual hierarchy of SOS programs, indexed by $t \geq 2$, is